 "Ooh la la, Mom," I teased.

 "Oh, stop it," she giggled and I could swear she was blushing, and then we headed upstairs.
 I'd never lived in a house with stairs, so that was pretty cool right there.
 And these stairs turned in an L-shape which seemed fancier to me than regular straight ones.
 Leave it to me to be impressed with stairs.
 The first door on the right was supposed to be a little home office for Jerry.
-It had a desk and books and a basic desktop computer that I wouldn't mind checking out.
+It had a desk and books and a computer that I wouldn't mind checking out.
 The next door, a bathroom.
 Linen closet next, then to the other side of the hallway.
 "This is Chris's," she said without opening the door, and I was glad that I had a cool mom who knew better than to invade people's privacy.
 "And this," she said as she reached the last door before we got back to the stairs, "will be yours."

 I stepped inside and saw right away that I did have one of those dormer windows, and Chris must have the other one.
 There was a little window seat there with a soft cushion, in the same material as the bedspread.
 Flowers, ick.
 I grimaced at Mom, and she knew right away.
 "You can bring your quilt."

 "Thank heavens."
 I stepped in a little further and looked around.
 Okay, the room had potential.
 The dormer meant it had a crazy angled ceiling, but I liked it.
 And the walls weren't white, they were a soft golden brown.
 It was a nice enough room.
 I just wasn't sure it was a place where I'd ever feel at home, not really, because it wasn't my home.
 It was theirs, and I was just part of the package.
 All of a sudden I wanted to be back in my own room, with my own stuff in its own place, and not have to move and get used to living with people I didn't know.
-Mom must've seen it in my face because she put her arms around me from behind and looked around with me.
+Mom must've seen it in my face because she put her arms around me and looked around with me.